Why Do We Smile?

 Smiling Makes You More Attractive and Approachable

-Smiling even makes you better looking.
+Smiling can even make you more attractive to others.
 Surveys reveal that people rate photos of smiling people to be more attractive than photos of people who aren’t smiling.

 It makes sense that people are more comfortable around those who smile more often.
 Smiling sends a message that you’re friendly and outgoing.
 In fact, when you smile at people, about half of them will automatically smile back.